thebeninator/Pact-Increased-Lethality/README.md

   - 2-axis stabilizer w/ lead
   - Point-n-Shoot
 - Soviet crews (disabled by default)
-- Only load carousel (disabled by default)
+- Select which ammo racks to load (disabled by default)
   - Reduces probability that penetrating hits will hit and detonate ammo
-  - Gets rid of ability to restock

 Demo vid: https://youtu.be/lpvLtdIQ-js